M0ktar/Learning_journal/README.md

 ## 2024-10-29

 For the second tutorial, I've learned how to implement the pick-up mechanic and add coins in unity (building a sort of 3D side-scrolling platformer (granted positioned in a 2D perspective) for my game).
 Essentially, I've taken what I've made for my first tutorial on player movement and adding new features, paying homage to basic platform games (like Mario, Sonic, Crash Bandicoot etc...).

+I've learned the GetInput.Key a little bit more (and a little bit better) and the force method while re-scripting the player movement (changing movement keys from using left to right stick (or alternatively A and D), to only pressing the spacebar- which was the goal when producing the script)

+    void Update()
+    {
+        if (Input.GetKey(KeyCode.Space))
+        {
+            body.AddForce(Vector3.right * force, ForceMode.Impulse);
+        }
+    }

 This was a session I was interested with, but faced the most difficulties on, almost to the point where I wanted to quite and move on to the next session.
 There were sections in the tutorial were I felt lost on where handling the prefabs for the coin objects (changing the colour of the coin to gold).
 There were also unusual ways the game turned out to be in terms of the coins movements that I was completely stuck on when scripting the coins movement.
 The speed was working perfectly fine.
 But whenever I tried to run the game, rather then the coins stay in one place and spin at the same time, they all move around the platform in a circle- and they don't spin in the way it was supposed to spin?